Urban-Meteorology-Reading/Tutorials/docs/source/Tutorials/IntroductionToSolweig.rst

 Steps
 ~~~~~

 #.
-Generation of the different kinds of input data that are needed to
+Different kinds of input data, that are needed to
-   run the model
+   run the model, will be generated.
 #.
 How to run the model
 #.
 How to examine the model output
 #.
 Add additional information (vegetation and ground cover) to improve